What is TDS, RO, UV, UF & Differences Between RO, UV, UF & How to Choose a Water Purifier Depending on Water TDS Levels:

 How to Choose a Water Purifier & Water TDS, RO Process Explained on YouTube:

 Water is the one of the 5 elements of nature, and it is the most important element for a human body because our body is made up of 75-78% water and our planet comprises almost ¾ of water.

 Types of Water Available:

 4 types of water are available on earth they are surface water, Ground Water, Waste water & Storm Water.

 In this context we can classify these available type of water into 2 types they are Soft Water and Hard water.Sponsored Links

 What is Soft Water?

-Soft water is the surface water which we drink daily, soft water naturally occurs through rains and it contains Calcium & Magnesium ions in low concentrations.
+Soft water is the surface water that we drink daily, soft water naturally occurs through rains and it contains Calcium & Magnesium ions in low concentrations.